gitlights-app/analytics-gitlights-action/README.md

 Looking to embed real, auto-updated **GitHub Analytics** directly into your repository?

-**GitLights** is a GitHub Action that automatically generates a **visual dashboard with GitHub Insights** based on your repository's activity over the **last 30 days**.
+**GitLights** is a GitHub Action that automatically generates a **visual dashboard with GitHub Insights** based on your repository's activity.
 The dashboard includes key metrics, activity trends, contribution breakdowns, and contributor rankings — all as a single image you can display in your `README.md` or documentation.

 This is the easiest way to make your GitHub repository more transparent, measurable, and engaging — without any manual setup.